socketteer/worldspider/README.md

 - `worldspider.getModelCompletions`: Generate completions from the caret.
 Default keybinding is `Alt+D`.
 - `worldspider.getModelInfillCompletions`: Generate infills from the selected text.
 Default keybinding is `Alt+Shift+D`.
 - `worldspider.showCompletions`: Show the completion dropdown.
 Default keybinding is `Alt+S`.
+- `worldspider.copyCompletionsToClipboard`: Copy completions list to the clipboard.
+Completions will be separated by `|`.
+Default keybinding is `Alt+C`.

 ## Settings